-For the years ended December 31, 2023, 2022 and 2021, we paid \$, \$60.3 million, and \$53.8 million, respectively, in cash dividends to holders of our common stock.
+For the years ended December 31, 2023, 2022 and 2021, and during the six months ended June 30, 2024, we paid \$80.4 million, \$60.3 million, \$53.8 million, and \$33.7 million, respectively, in cash dividends to holders of our common stock.
 We currently anticipate that we will retain future earnings for the development, operation and expansion of our business and do not anticipate declaring or paying any cash dividends for the foreseeable future.
 Any return to stockholders will therefore be limited to any appreciation in the value of their stock.
 Our ability to pay and maintain cash dividends is based on many factors, including our ability to make and finance acquisitions, our ability to negotiate favorable lease and other contractual terms, anticipated operating cost levels, the level of demand for occupancy at our facilities, the rates we charge and actual results that may vary substantially from estimates.
 Some of the factors are beyond our control and a change in any such factor could affect our ability to pay or maintain dividends.
-The Credit Facility restricts our ability to pay dividends to stockholders if we receive notice that we are in default under the agreement.
+The Amended and Restated 2023 Credit Facility restricts our ability to pay dividends to stockholders if we receive notice that we are in default under the agreement.
 The failure to pay or maintain dividends could adversely affect the market price of our common stock.